 Till this point, I visited the Dolphin Reef twice in recent years.
 At both times, we came in the second half of the day and saw the dolphin feeding towards sunset.

 Most daytime animals are active during the day, especially sunset and sunrise.
 Moreover, they return to their home towards the evening.
 AFAIK, usually, dolphins sleep at night, and their eating habits are flexible.
-Thus, it is hard to know for sure, but I would suggest coming during the second part of the day before sunset hours.
+Thus, it is hard to know for sure, but I would suggest coming during the second part of the day, several hours before sunset.

 In the end, despite my initial rant, I left pleased.
 And according to TripAdvisor, the Dolphin Reef receives 4.5 stars rating, So it seems that most people enjoy this site.